 - Black-eyed peas are known for their drought and heat tolerance.
 That makes them a very promising crop, both now and into the future.
 More to come on this in a future post.

 - Black-eyed peas are packed with protein and fiber.
 This probably does not come as a surprise, but I couldn’t resist sharing it because – after all – I am a Food Science and Human Nutrition PhD student.
 Yes, the reality may be that flavor gets people more excited than nutrition.
-But you haven’t seen how animated I can get about the fiber in beans.
-Most people dramatically under-consume fiber, and foods like beans are one of the best ways to increase your fiber intake and reap all the benefits.
+But you haven’t seen how animated I can get about the fiber in beans and other pulses (like black-eyed peas).
+Most people dramatically under-consume fiber, and foods like pulses are one of the best ways to increase your fiber intake and reap all the benefits.
 Plus, don’t worry – they are also delicious.

 - Black-eyed peas are a type of cowpea.
 Cowpeas are not technically a bean *gasp* but rather a type of pulse.
 What are pulses, you ask?
 Funny you should “ask” (I know, a smooth set-up, right?).
 I study pulses for my PhD, but basically they are a type of legume that is very high in fiber and protein and low in fat, setting them apart from legumes like peanuts.
 Beans are a type of pulse.
 So are cowpeas and lentils.
 Want to know more?
 Check out this video.